-Stingless bees swarm for numerous reasons, which are all entirely different to the Honey Bees Swarms, which are for colonisation.
-We will outline the 2 most common reasons why a hive of Australia Native Stingless Bees will swarm.
+Stingless bees swarm for numerous reasons, which are all entirely different to the Honey Bees Swarms.
+Here, I will outline the 2 most common reasons why a hive of Australia Native Stingless Bees will swarm.

 1. Drone Swarm/Mating Swarm